 - If you are concerned that a particular development is taking place without planning permission, or is in breach of a condition that may have been attached to a planning permission, you can make a complaint to the Planning Service.
 However, any complaint should be based on planning considerations set out in the Law.

 - Complaints should be made in writing to the Office of the Development & Planning Authority or submitted to email@example.com in the first instance.
-The following details should be included and it is helpful to include photographs of your concern as well if possible:
+The following details should also be included and it is helpful to include photographs of your concern as well if possible:

 - It is recognised that there are some circumstances where complaints will need to be made by phone or in person.
 For example, when a tree is being felled/damaged or demolition works are proceeding without consent.